lemosslucas/CoRA2024/README.md

 The competition challenge participants to prototype, build, program and test the robot from scratch, with the help of tools such as Arduino (and languages alike), and CAD and Simulation softwares.

 ## File Structure
-- `data`: All the relevant data acquired during testing and programs to do so
+- `data/`: All the relevant data acquired during testing and programs to do so
 - `CoRA2024.ino`: Main file in Arduino to compile/run the code and test the robot
+- `motores.cpp`: Specific scripts to implement the motorised functions of the robot
-- `motores.cpp` and `motores.h`: Specific scripts to implement the motorised functions of the robot
+- `motores.h`: Specific scripts to implement the motorised functions of the robot
+- `desafios.cpp`: Specific scripts to tackle the track's challenges with the robot
-- `desafios.cpp` and `desafios.h`: Specific scripts to tackle the track's challenges with the robot
+- `desafios.h`: Specific scripts to tackle the track's challenges with the robot

 ## Technologies used
 ### Programming Languages